 Aluminum: Traditional aluminum production uses a large amount of electricity to break the bond between oxygen and aluminum in aluminum-oxide.
 Recycling aluminum saves 90-95 percent of the energy needed to make aluminum from bauxite ore.
 There is no limit to how many times aluminum can be recycled.

 Steel: Recycling one tonne of steel saves 1,100 kgs. of iron ore, 630 kgs. of coal, and 55 kgs. of limestone.
 Steel recycling uses 74 percent less energy, 90 percent and 40 percent less water than virgin steel production.
 It also produces 76 percent fewer water pollutants, 86 percent fewer air pollutants, and 97percent less mining waste.

 These materials make up the majority of material, by weight, in a typical data center.
-Additional valuable materials reside within the printed circuit boards, processing chips and power supplies within the server units, such as valuable precious metals (i.e. gold, copper and silver).
+Additional valuable materials reside within the printed circuit boards (PCBs), processing chips and power supplies within the server units, such as valuable precious metals (i.e. gold, copper and silver).

-Gold: One tonne of modern printed circuit boards might contain five ounces (around $6,000 worth) of gold.
+Gold: One tonne of modern PCBs might contain five ounces (around $6,000 worth) of gold.